SMG Investors Have Opportunity to Lead The Scotts Miracle-Gro Company Securities Fraud Lawsuit

-LOS ANGELES , June 28, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Scotts Miracle-Gro Company ("Scotts" or the "Company") (NYSE: SMG).
+BENSALEM, Pa., July 2, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Scotts Miracle-Gro Company ("Scotts" or the "Company") (NYSE: SMG).

 Class Period: November 3, 2021 – August 1, 2023